-This week I am sharing a recipe from a restaurant that I use to enjoy often.
-I, took a trip down memory lane, to a favorite little Italian restaurant, Carlo’s.
+This week I am sharing a recipe from a restaurant that I use to go to often, Carlo’s.
 Carlo’s was an intimate Italian bistro in San Rafael.
 It was owned by a quirky Italian couple, Carlo and Marie Avola.
 The witty personalities filled the small dining room nightly, and their home-cooked Italian food kept me coming back for more.
 Especially this gem of a recipe Carlos Fresh Salmon.
 It is flavorful, bright and so fresh.

 Carlos Fresh Salmon

 - 2 pounds fresh salmon filets, skinned

 - 2 whole lemons

 - 1 bottle (750 milliliters) sparkling wine

 - 2 tablespoons olive oil

 - 2 carrots, peeled and sliced very thin

 - 1 celery stalk, sliced very thin

 - Grate the outside of the lemons, and set the zest aside.